isabella232/cf-glazier/doc/glazier.md

 It creates a `glazier vm` by generating a vbox configuration file and boots it using `VBoxManage`.
 The `glazier vm` will have all ISOs mounted in a predictable order, so the drive letters available in the guest os are consistent each time the `glazier vm` is booted.

+The following drive letters are assigned:
+D: = Windows iso
+E: = virtio iso
+F: = SQL Server iso

 ###The unattend.xml file

 The unattend xml file must do the following:

 - Use a product key to activate Windows, if one was specified
-- Configure Windows to always run a "shell.ps1" from the builder.img drive as the default shell for windows
+- Configure Windows to always run a "shell.ps1" from the builder.img drive as the default shell for windows This is specified in autounattend.xml, at the end of the file, in a RunSynchronousCommand block.
+Right now, the `A:\shell.ps1` script is run.

 ###Arguments